privaltr/Awesome-Theme/README.md

 To Do
 =====
-- [ ] Incomplete hotkeys in main hotkeys helper
+- [ ] Fix incomplete hotkeys in main hotkeys helper
+- [ ] Add hotkey to move window to other monitor